VelizarMihaylov/air-quality-app/README.md

 ### `yarn deploy`

 Run the test script in CI enabled mode.
 If the test pass it will run the build script.
-Useful if you are using an CI tool like Jenkins, CircleCI, GitLabCI or Netlify.
+Useful if you are using a CI tool like Jenkins, CircleCI, GitLabCI or Netlify.

 ## File Structure